EricssonResearch/dnt/doc/getting_started/scenario1/README.md

 This is a symmetrical configuration, reflecting to the network topology above.
 In cases where the network setup is not symmetrical, separate configs might require on each switch.

+The FRER standard uses the term stream for packets with common header field values of interest.
+For example, a packet with a VLAN ID of 10 can be referred to as a stream.
+After the packet is identified as part of the stream, actions are performed sequentially on the packet.

+A replication action makes a copy of the packets that can be sent on multiple interfaces.
+Before sending them, we can modify the packet headers, for example, set different VLAN IDs for packets sent on one path or the other.
+The packets sent on the different paths are called _member streams_ by the standard.
+The original stream is called a _compound stream_.

+A compound stream can be split into any number of member streams.
+However, on the listener side, we need to identify each member stream to merge them into one compound stream.
+For this we also need an elimination action.

+For the rest of this guide, we will stick to the terminology of member streams and compound streams.
+Since the stream names are defined by the user in R2DTWO, meaningful names can make it clearer which stream is member and which is compound.

 ### Explanation of the configuration

 For full details, please take a look into the R2DTWO documentation.